VeerOneGPT/galileo-glass-ui/docs/components/data-chart.md

 -   **`zoomPanEnabled`**: **(Boolean)** Set to `true` to enable physics-based zooming (mouse wheel) and panning (middle-click or shift+left-click drag).
 The component uses the internal `useChartPhysicsInteraction` hook when this is enabled.
 -   `zoomMode`: Controls which axes allow zoom/pan (`'x'`, `'y'`, or `'xy'`).
--   `physicsHoverEffects`: Enables smooth physics-based scaling/translation effects when hovering over data points (requires `getElementPhysicsOptions` to be configured for element-specific behavior, otherwise uses defaults).
+-   **`physicsHoverEffects`**: **(Boolean)** Enables smooth, physics-based hover effects (e.g., scaling, opacity changes) on individual chart elements like points or bars.
+Defaults to `true`.
+If `getElementPhysicsOptions` is provided, it determines the specific effect per element.
+If not provided, a default hover effect (slight scale increase) is applied.
 -   `showTooltips`: Controls the display of the custom glass tooltip.
 -   `tooltipStyle`: Selects the appearance of the tooltip.
 -   `tooltipFollowCursor`: Makes the tooltip follow the mouse cursor instead of anchoring to the data point.